 We use your email to respond appropriately.
 This may be to respond to you, to address issues you identify, to further improve our web site, or to forward the email to another agency for appropriate action.
 Survey information is used for the purpose designated.

 Our District Finder Service uses your street address to determine the voting district in which you reside.
-The address you provide is not retained on our systems.

 Personal Information and Choice